Why I Wrote My Eulogy Yesterday

-This is one of those things that I really, genuinely did not want to publish.
+This is one of those things I really, genuinely did not want to publish.
 I resisted this with a strength I forgot was possible.
 But, here it is.
-It’s more for you than for me, because I know how many of you reach out to me about this exact kind of thing.
+It’s for you as much as for me because I know how many of you reach out to me about this exact kind of thing.

-I couldn’t tell you how I feel about the existence of ghosts, because I do not ponder it often enough to have an opinion, but I do believe a person can be haunted.
+I have no concrete beliefs about the existence of ghosts, but I do believe a person can be haunted.

 I’ve been haunted.

 As an addict, I thought I knew what it was to be haunted.
 Just when I thought I could get a moment’s peace, memories would come storming down the doors to my vulnerable heart.
 But that is not the kind of haunting I am talking about.